Kevin Mbabu: Personal life

-Born in Chêne-Bougeries, Switzerland, to a Congolese mother and a French father, Mbabu has two sisters (one of which is his step–sister) and one brother.
+Mbabu was born in Chêne-Bougeries, Switzerland, to a Congolese mother and a French father, He has two sisters (one of which is his step–sister) and one brother.
 However, Mbabu revealed that he never met his biological father and when his mother was remarried, his Austrian step–father raised him and played a role of introducing him to football.
 As he was introduced to football, he played in the forward position before switching to the defender position.

 Alongside his native French, Mbabu reportedly speaks English and German (though he acknowledged the difficulty of the language).